 You know you’re a bookworm if you can relate to this list!
-These are things that non book lovers just don’t understand.
+These book lover struggles are things that nonreaders just don’t understand.
+Book nerds unite!

 People might’ve called you a book nerd when you were a kid.